 - Have had bleeding problems or take blood-thinners, such as aspirin or warfarin).

-- Have been treated for a vaginal, cervical, or pelvic infection in the past 6 weeks.
+- You have taken treatment for any vaginal, cervical, or pelvic infection in the preceding last 6 weeks

 - Have any heart or lungs

-If the procedure is done in the hospital under general anesthesia, the patient should not eat or drink anything (not even water) after midnight the night before the procedure.
+If the procedure is planned in the hospital under general anesthesia, then the patient is asked not to eat or drink (fluid) anything (not even water) eight hours (generally midnight prior to surgery) before the procedure.

 Many women experience light bleeding for several days after surgical hysteroscopy.
 Mild cramping or pain is common after operative hysteroscopy but usually fades away within eight hours.
-If carbon dioxide gas was used, there may also be some shoulder pain.
-Nonprescription pain relievers may help ease discomfort.
+The carbon dioxide gas used for insufflation may cause some mild shoulder pain after the surgery.
+Non-prescription pain relievers may help ease discomfort.
 Women may want to take the day off and relax after having a hysteroscopy.

 Patients should alert their health care provider if they develop any of these symptoms: